There are different types of bank charges in Nigeria 2020, which range from savings and current account, term deposit account, lending fees, etc.

-Come next year, there will be a fee of 3% on savings account, for a withdrawal above N500,000.
+Come next year, there will be a fee of 3% on a savings account, for a withdrawal above N500,000.
 You can read more about the new Nigerian bank charges on withdrawal.

 Money Transfer Fee

 Another bank charges in Nigeria is the money transfer charges, this involves all the financial institutions in the country.

-However, when i say domestic transfer, it means a money transfer involving banks in Nigeria.
+However, when I say domestic transfer, it means a money transfer involving banks in Nigeria.

-An international transfer involves a bank in Nigeria and another bank outside Nigeria.
-For example transferring money from your Zenith bank account in Nigeria, to a Wells Fargo account in the United States.
+For example, transferring money from your Zenith bank account in Nigeria, to a Wells Fargo account in the United States.
 This can also be called a wire transfer and it involves a swift code.

-Transferring money from your local bank account to a foreign account attracts a higher bank charges, it can even be close to N10,000 per transfer (depending on the amount that you are spending to the recipient).
+Transferring money from your local bank account to a foreign account attracts a higher bank charge, it can even be close to N10,000 per transfer (depending on the amount that you are spending to the recipient).

-Banks have their various maintenance fee, for example gtbank will charge you N100 or even N120 in a month for a maintenance fee, while FCMB will charge you N90 per month for a maintenance fee.
+Banks have their various maintenance fee, for example, gtbank will charge you N100 or even N120 in a month for a maintenance fee, while FCMB will charge you N90 per month for a maintenance fee.

-If you are paying for an electricity bill, it attracts a fee of N100 but paying for your dstv or Gotv subscription from your bank account doesn’t attract any fee at all.
+If you are paying for an electricity bill, it attracts a fee of N100 but paying for your DStv or Govt subscription from your bank account doesn’t attract any fee at all.

 2. On Current Account

 The rules about minimum balance requirements and other fees may also throw you for a loop.

 Once you have a current account, it is your responsibility to handle it properly.
 It is essential that you balance your checkbook each month.

-The charges do vary from bank to bank, some may charge a account holder a monthly fee of N100 or even N150 per month.
+The charges do vary from bank to bank, some may charge an account holder a monthly fee of N100 or even N150 per month.

 Maintenance fee (CAMF)

 Just like the savings account, the current account also attracts a maintenance fee which is called CAMF or current account maintenance fee.

-According to the Central bank, the CAMF charges is only applicable to current accounts ONLY in respect of customer-induced debit transactions to third parties and debit transfers/lodgments to the customer’s account in another bank.
+According to the Central bank, the CAMF charges are only applicable to current accounts ONLY in respect of customer-induced debit transactions to third parties and debit transfers/lodgments to the customer’s account in another bank.

-The central bank made it a mandatory that every N1000 or above POS transaction attracts a fee of N50 which can be called a Stamp Duty.
+The central bank made it mandatory that every N1000 or above POS transaction attracts a fee of N50 which can be called a Stamp Duty.

 You go to a company to pay for a product and wants to use the POS for the payment, if the amount is N1000 and above, you will see that the company will tell you that you will have to pay N50 for the transaction.

 This can be called an indirect tax, as it is the company who supposed to pay for the N50 stamp duty and not their customers.